ivancuric/js-perf/README.md

  - 53% of visits are abandoned if a mobile site takes more than three seconds to load
  - 1 out of 2 people expect a page to load in less than 2 seconds
- - 77%of mobile sites take longer than 10 seconds to load on 3G networks
+ - 77% of mobile sites take longer than 10 seconds to load on 3G networks
  - 19 seconds is the average load time for mobile sites on 3G networks

 [And a bit more, courtesy of Addy Osmani](https://medium.com/reloading/javascript-start-up-performance-69200f43b201):